api3dao/oev-docs/docs/oev-searchers/in-depth/oev-network/index.md

 We recommend using the same hot wallet for the bot on the OEV network (to participate in auctions) and the target chain (to capture the OEV).
 To deposit funds, you can use either the `deposit` or `depositForBidder` functions.
 The latter allows you to deposit the collateral on behalf of another address.
+Both functions are `payable` and expect a non-zero amount to be sent with the transaction.

 ```solidity
 function deposit() external payable